OpenDSA/OpenDSA/RST/source/Development/BinaryTreeIntro.rst

 Binary Trees Chapter Introduction
 =================================

-Tree structures enable efficient access and efficient update to large collections of data.
+:term:`Tree` structures enable efficient access and efficient update to large collections of data.
-Binary trees in particular are widely used and relatively easy to implement.
+:term:`Binary trees` in particular are widely used and relatively easy to implement.
 But binary trees are useful for many things besides searching.
 Just a few examples of applications that trees can speed up include